data-doge/blue-ridge-labs-fellowship-code-sample/deliver-recent-activity-digest.md

-*walkthrough: how customized email notifications are delivered to cobudget users - part2 / 5*
+*walkthrough: how customized email notifications are delivered to cobudget users - part 2 / 5*

 ### `DeliverRecentActivityDigest#run!`